-Each spring, a nation-wide high school arts competition is sponsored by the U.S. House of Representatives.
-The Artistic Discovery Contest (Congressional Art Competition) is an opportunity to recognize and encourage artistic talent across the nation, including our district.
+Each spring, a nation-wide high school arts competition, The Artistic Discovery Contest (Congressional Art Competition), is sponsored by the U.S. House of Representatives.
+This is a unique opportunity to recognize and encourage artistic talent across America, including Michigan's 8th District.

 CONGRESSIONAL ART COMPETITION RULES

 Dimensions for the artwork should be no larger than 26in.
 X 26in.
 X 4in. including the frame (note: please plan ahead for this; artwork does not need to be framed in order to participate but the winning entry will need to be framed after it is selected, before it is sent to Washington, D.C.).
 Accepted mediums for the two-dimensional artwork are as follows:

 - Paintings: oil, acrylics, watercolor, etc.

 - Drawings: colored pencil, pencil, ink, marker, pastels, charcoal (It is recommended that charcoal and pastel drawings be fixed.)

 - Mixed Media: use of more than two mediums such as pencil, ink, watercolor, etc.

 - Computer-generated art

 All entries must be original in concept, design, and execution, and may not violate any U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).

 Please see below for the full checklist, rules, and the student release form required for entry: